spencertipping/www/datacenter.md

    your power bill.
 I didn't figure cooling costs into my setup because our house has a flat roof and evaporative cooling (which is about 1/10th the power usage of refrigerated air, but only works in the desert).

+It's also worth considering that server fans use a nontrivial amount of wattage themselves; one of the servers has six 12V, 3.4A fans -- theoretically a maximum of just over 200W output.
+So fans running at high speeds will _increase_ the total heat output of a server, possibly by a double-digit percentage.

 ### Dealing with noise
 The main compute server is an HP DL380 G6, and it's mostly silent unless the